Thursday May 13, 2010, 12:01 pm Eastern Time

 Said Hamelin: "I think this show demostrates a breakdown of America's morals.
 There is some really sick stuff in this show."

-Added McBee: "It's like we're holding up a mirror to other similar shows on other networks without losing any of the gross out stuff."
+Added McBee (via Twitter): "It's like we're holding up a mirror to other similar shows on other networks without losing any of the gross out stuff."

 TWO NEW REALITY SHOWS:

-Forensics: Follows the trials and tribulations, the agony and the ecstacy of six Beaverton High School speech and debate team members as they compete for the ultimate prize - State Finals.
+Forensics: The New Voices: Follows the trials and tribulations, the agony and the ecstacy of next class of Beaverton High School speech and debate team members as they compete for the ultimate prize - State Finals.

-Said Hamelin: "This is raw human emotion.
+Said Hamelin (via Twitter): "Building on the wild success of the first Forensics, this is raw human emotion.
 I don't know why anyone would put themselves through something like this.
 High school kids are crazy."

 Added McBee: "Crazy like a snake."